gjkliewer/fynevim/README.md

 **Warning:** fynevim is still under development, there may be breaking changes until v1 is released.

+## Features
+- The command `:Pre[view]` allows for rendered previews of markdown files.
+Press `<Esc>` to exit preview mode.

 ## Standalone editor installation
 1. Ensure go is installed
 2. Run `make install`

 ## Library usage
-Here's a minimal example of creating a text editor with fynevim:
+Here's a minimal example of embedding a fyenvim text editor in a fyne app:
 ```go
 package main